agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param vmax: Maximum value for the support of the Q-distribution.
   :type vmax: float
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_size: The sizes of the hidden layers.
   :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.C51Qnetwork.call(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the C51 Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the C51 Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.C51Qnetwork.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target C51 Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.C51Qnetwork.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation representation, target representation, evaluation Q-head, and target Q-head.

 .. py:class::
   xuance.tensorflow.policies.deterministic.QRDQN_Network(action_space, quantile_num, representation, hidden_size, normalize, initialize, activation, device)

+  An implementation of a QR-DQN network, which is an extension of the standard deep Q-network (DQN) that introduces quantile regression for estimating the distributional aspects of the Q-function.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param quantile_num: Number of quantile levels.
   :type quantile_num: int
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_size: The sizes of the hidden layers.
   :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.QRDQN_Network.call(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the QR-DQN Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the QR-DQN Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.QRDQN_Network.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target QR-DQN Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.QRDQN_Network.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation representation, target representation, evaluation Q-head, and target Q-head.

 .. py:class::
   xuance.tensorflow.policies.deterministic.ActorNet(state_dim, action_dim, hidden_sizes, initialize, activation, device)

+  An actor neural network used in reinforcement learning.
+  The actor network typically outputs the actions given the state and is used in policy-based methods such as actor-critic algorithms.

   :param state_dim: The dimension of the input state.
   :type state_dim: int